querkmachine/beeps.website/src/blog/2023-02-07-building-a-bat-bot.md

 titleSvg: "2023-02-07-building-a-bat-bot.svg"
 date: 2023-02-07
 tags: [web development]
+metadata:
+  description: I built a Mastodon bot that posts hourly pictures of bats.
+And you can too!
 ---

 I recently left Twitter.
 The reasons why probably need little explanation for a contemporaneous reader in the know.